DoodleSquash/localrepo/README.md

 THis is my local repo file
-this is branch feature 1
+this is branch feature 1 (dropdown)